UK driving test pass rates explained

 Prospective motorists have to shell out £50 just to get their provisional licence these days, but that’s just the start.

-Driving lessons cost on average £24 per hour and the Driving and Vehicle Standards Agency (DVSA) reckons the average number of lessons you’ll need to pass is 47.
+Driving lessons cost on average £33 per hour and the Driving and Vehicle Standards Agency (DVSA) reckons the average number of lessons you’ll need to pass is 47.
 That’s £1,551 on driving lessons alone.

-The theory test will set you back £31, while the practical car test costs upto £75.
-Add all this together and drivers are forking out more than £1,250 for the privilege of getting behind the wheel.
+The theory test will set you back £23, while the practical car test costs £62 on weekdays or £75 on evenings or weekends.
+Added together, drivers are forking out around £1,650 for the privilege of getting behind the wheel.

-Where is best to take my practical driving test?
+Where is the best place to take my practical driving test?

 Driving test pass rates vary significantly by location and test centre.
-According to the figures the more rural the better for your chances in the practical driving test.
-Remote locations in Scotland are your best bet with Gairloch – a small village in the Scottish Highlands – returning a driving test pass rate of over 84 per cent, although only 89 tests were taken there in 2022/23 financial year.
+According to the figures, the more rural the test centre the better your chances in the practical driving test.
+Remote locations in Scotland are your best bet, with Inveraray – a small village in the west of Scotland – returning a driving test pass rate of over 84 per cent, although only 89 tests were taken there in 2022/23 financial year.
 For an even better chance, seven people took tests on the Isle of Tiree, with an 85.7 per cent pass rate - the UK’s highest.

-The test centre where you’re least likely to pass is Belvedere, London where almost 70 per cent go home empty handed.
-Last year that accounted for 1,131 drivers needing to resit the test.
+The test centre where you’re least likely to pass is Speke in Liverpool, where 71 per cent go home empty handed.
+That accounted for just under 6,000 would-be drivers needing to resit the test.

 Is the theory part easier than the practical?

-The theory test pass rate has fallen dramatically over the past few years as the DVSA has tightened up on revision guides and questioning.
-Back in 2007, nearly two-thirds of drivers passed the theory test, but now that’s down to 51 per cent.
+The theory test pass rate has fallen dramatically over the past few years because the DVSA has tightened up on revision guides and questioning.
+Back in 2007, just over 65 per cent of drivers passed the theory test, but that’s down to 47 per cent in recent years.

-That’s better than the practical driving test pass rate, despite the perception among learner drivers that the theory test is the easy part.
+That’s very close to the practical driving test pass rate, despite the perception among learner drivers that the theory test is the easy part.
 The theory test is certainly less unpredictable than the practical exam, but still requires a degree of practice, both in memorising the relevant signage and learning the Highway Code rules.
-Then there's the challenge of applying your road safety knowledge in the recently revamped hazard perception test.
+Then there's the challenge of applying your road safety knowledge to the hazard perception test.

 Are men or women better at passing the driving test?